-Energetic, experienced instructor needed for Fall semester beginning-level Spanish class.
+Energetic, experienced instructor needed for Spring 2024 semester beginning-level Spanish class.
 Class will be held on campus, two mornings per week.

 Adjunct faculty are assigned primarily teaching duties.
 Actual hours worked on- and off-campus in any given week can vary according to grading, class preparation requirements, professional development activities, and office hours.
 Adjunct faculty member responsibilities are primarily to teach students, assess learning, and engage in professional development.
 Adjunct Faculty report to either the Division Chair or Program Director.